dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 ### Missing configuration value hints

-When the `Azure` configuration section is missing, has missing values, or is invalid, the [.NET Aspire dashboard](../../fundamentals/dashboard.md) provides useful hints.
-For example, consider an app host that's missing the `SubscriptionId` configuration value that's attempting to use an Azure Key Vault resource, the **Resources** page indicates the **State** as **Missing subscription configuration**:
+When the `Azure` configuration section is missing, has missing values, or is invalid, the [.NET Aspire dashboard](../../fundamentals/dashboard/overview.md) provides useful hints.
+For example, consider an app host that's missing the `SubscriptionId` configuration value that's attempting to use an Azure Key Vault resource.
+The **Resources** page indicates the **State** as **Missing subscription configuration**:

 :::image type="content" source="media/resources-kv-missing-subscription.png" alt-text=".NET Aspire dashboard: Missing subscription configuration.":::